 5. Istanbul, Turkey (Ataturk Intl Airport)

 Another budget hotspot is Istanbul, a colourful city sure to stimulate the senses.
-Free tours here include a visit to the famed Blue Mosque (pictured above), Hippodrome Square, the undeniably epic Grand Covered Bazaar, and more.
+Free tours here include a visit to the famed Blue Mosque (pictured above), Hippodrome Square, the incredible Grand Covered Bazaar, and more.

 - Important note(s): to qualify for the free Istanbul tours, you must be flying with Turkish Airlines.
 Travellers are advised to check if they need a visa while in transit, which can be viewed here.